mpodsiadlo533/4G-5G-Radio-Network-Planning/README.md

 ## 2. How to Run

 > [!CAUTION]
->  Before you start, make sure you've already install thinker library and Python
+>  Before you start, make sure you've already installed thinker library and Python
 >
 > Requirements:
 >  - Python 3.x